-Andy Moore begins his first season as the Director of Men’s Basketball Operations at Virginia Tech.
+Andy Moore is in his second season at Virginia Tech and begins his first season as an assistant coach.
+During the 2012-13 season, Moore served as the Director of Men’s Basketball Operations for the Hokies.
 He joined the Tech staff in June of 2012.

 Moore spent the 2007-08 season as a men’s assistant basketball coach at Bowling Green State University and the previous five years as an assistant men’s basketball coach at the University of Michigan.
 While with the Wolverines, he spent four years as an assistant coach and one season as the director of basketball operations.
 During his tenure in Ann Arbor, the Wolverines registered three 20-win seasons and had an overall record of 98-65 in those five seasons.
 Michigan won the postseason National Invitational Tournament (NIT) title in 2004 and advanced to that tournament’s championship game in 2006.